Introduction

 - Significant weight reduction.

-The load-bearing body is complemented by separate assembly units, such as doors, hood, bumpers, etc. Once assembled, this design is particularly advantageous in terms of stability and rigidity, with:
+The load-bearing body is complemented by individual assembly units such as doors, hood, bumpers, etc. After assembly, this design is particularly advantageous in terms of stability and rigidity, with the following observed:

 - Stability of the passenger accommodation area.

-- Accurately defined character of deformation in front and behind.
+- Precisely defined deformation pattern at the front and back.

 - Additional lateral stability.